How to Crop & Re-size Photos for Your Farm Website & Emails

 The export step is where you tell the software how much to compress the file size, which together with the scaling we just did in Step 3, will produce a fast-loading, web-friendly image.

-From the top of your screen, click File, then Export As.
+From the top of your screen, click Save, then Computer.

 Now use Mac Finder or Windows Explorer to compare your file sizes.